 What You Can Do

-West Michigan Works! is urging the Governor’s administration and legislators in the seven-county region (Allegan, Barry, Ionia, Kent, Montcalm, Muskegon and Ottawa) to support continued funding of the Going PRO Talent Fund.
+Please join us in reaching out to the Governor’s administration and legislators in the seven-county region (Allegan, Barry, Ionia, Kent, Montcalm, Muskegon and Ottawa) to support workforce training and funding of the Going PRO Talent Fund in the 2020 budget.

 Jacob Maas, CEO

 West Michigan Works!